 The top level of substitution occurs between the capital-labor-energy bundle and a resource factor that is used to control the short-run penetration rate of the technology.
 The resource factor may be thought of as specialized engineering, capital, and regulatory resources required for this particular technology.
-The specification of this factor is reviewed in Section 4.3 below.
+The specification of this factor is reviewed in Section 4.3.

 3.3.
-Specifying the Relative Economics of Technologies
+Specifying the relative costs of technologies